An introduction to cooking pastry including techniques for making the perfect pastry.

 - Press the two edges together and cut off excess pastry but leave ½ inch (2cm) hanging over the side.
 Fold the overhang of pastry neatly under the rim of the dish and press the edges together again making sure that the pie is fully sealed.

-- Cut two slits into the top of the pie and glaze with a beaten egg or milk (see our introduction to pastry - pastry glaze).
+- Cut two slits into the top of the pie and glaze with a beaten egg or milk.
 Use any excess pastry to cut out shapes and decorate the top of the pie.

 Lining a flan tin or flan ring